rubymonsters/webapps-for-beginners/source/02-libraries/02-rubygems.md

 Ruby has a built-in command line tool `gem`, which also is installed alongside your Ruby installation, and it allows you to manage gems on your computer.

-When you run `gem --list` in your terminal you should see a list of all the gems that are installed on your computer (for the currently selected Ruby version if you use a Ruby version manager, such as RVM).
+When you run `gem list` in your terminal you should see a list of all the gems that are installed on your computer (for the currently selected Ruby version if you use a Ruby version manager, such as RVM).